 The Association of Jewish Communities of the Gulf hailed the Emirati initiative.
 “There is something very special about building a synagogue in a Muslim country,” she said in a statement.

 Situation of Christians

-Organization Open doors indicates that there are few "Christians from the local population", the Church being made up "of immigrant workers from Asia, Africa and the West".
+Organization Open House indicates that there are few "Christians from the local population", the Church being made up "of immigrant workers from Asia, Africa and the West".
 She adds that society "is relatively tolerant of foreign Christians if they are not of Muslim background" in this country where Islam is the state religion and legislation is based on Sharia.